Vibrational infrared and Raman spectra of the methanol molecule with equivariant neural-network property surfaces: Abstract

 \section{Abstract}

-Electric dipole and polarizability surfaces are developed for the methanol molecule using \textit{ab initio} electronic structure data, computed at the CCSD/aug-cc-pVTZ level of theory, and equivariant neural networks.
-These property surfaces are used to compute vibrational infrared and Raman intensities up to the OH stretching fundamental vibration.
-The intensity computations use the vibrational energies and wave functions obtained in continued variational vibrational computations from earlier work [J.~Chem.
-Phys.~163,~064101~(2025)].
-The vibrational representation accounts for the large-amplitude torsion and uses curvilinear normal coordinates for the small-amplitude modes, allowing truncation of the vibrational basis set and the integration grid.
+Electric dipole and polarizability surfaces are developed for the methanol (\ce{CH3OH}) molecule using \textit{ab initio} electronic structure data, computed at the CCSD/aug-cc-pVTZ level of theory, and equivariant neural networks.
+These property surfaces are used to compute vibrational infrared and Raman intensities with variational vibrational energies and wave functions.
+The energies and wave functions, fully accounting for the large-amplitude motion and tunneling splitting states, are from continued variational vibrational computations, based on earlier work [Sunaga \textit{et al., J.~Chem.
+Phys.}, 2025, \textbf{163}, 064101], up to 3700~cm$^{-1}$\ beyond the zero-point vibration, now reaching the O-H stretching fundamental.
+All vibrational fundamentals, combination and overtone bands are in excellent agreement with available (gas-phase) experimental data, with a 2.2~cm$^{-1}$\ root-mean-squared deviation of the fundamentals from experiment.
+These developments constitute an important step towards a quantitative and comprehensive exact quantum dynamics model of the methanol molecule, and a linelist for astrophysical applications.